web-scrobbler/web-scrobbler/README.md

 [![Chrome Web Store][22]][1] [![AMO][23]][15] [![Build status][2]][3] [![devDependencies status][6]][7] [![Gitter][4]][5]

-Web Scrobbler is created for people who listen to music online through their browser, and would like to keep an updated playback history using [Last.fm][8]'s scrobbling service.
+Web Scrobbler is created for people who listen to music online and would like to scrobble their playback history.

-Note that the extension also supports [Libre.fm][26] as a scrobbling service.

 For more information and discussion please visit [the extension page][12] on add0n.com website.

+## Supported Services

+- [Last.fm][8]
+- [Libre.fm][26]

 ## Usage